AppFair/appfair.github.io/index.md

 ## Catalog Format

-The App Fair "catalog" is simply a JSON file located at [https://github.com/appfair/App/releases/download/catalog/fairapps.json](https://github.com/appfair/App/releases/download/catalog/fairapps.json).
+The App Fair "catalog" is a static JSON file located at [https://www.appfair.net/fairapps.json](https://www.appfair.net/fairapps.json).
-This catalog file is re-generated by the `integrate-release` process after each successful release.
+This catalog file is re-generated by the `appfairbot` process after each successful release.
-The catalog file is downloaded by the **App Fair.app** catalog browser application, and can be used by other catalog apps that conform to the same format.
+The catalog JSON is downloaded by the **App Fair.app** catalog browser application, and can be used by other catalog apps that conform to the same format.

 An example of a single app entry in the catalog JSON follows.